vueuse/vueuse/packages/core/useTransition/index.md

 ## Usage

-For simple transitions, provide a numeric source to watch.
+For simple transitions, provide a numeric source value to watch.
 When changed, the output will transition to the new value.
 If the source changes while a transition is in progress, a new transition will begin from where the previous one was interrupted.

 ```js
 import { ref } from 'vue'